 Equipment

-You can also use a prepackaged sourdough starter culture like the one below if you’re short on time.
+You can also use a prepackaged sourdough culture like the one here:

 Buckwheat Wild Yeast Starter Recipe

-For this standalone wild yeast recipe go here.
+For the standalone wild yeast recipe go here.
 For a beginner’s guide to sponge starter go here.

 If you want a stronger rye, you can use the culture below or simply cut more rye flour into the starter and recipe.